Q: Why do I still have to apply to the COHP clinical program I want to enter if I have already been accepted at Ferris?

 b.
 Copy of Unofficial Transcripts from all institutions attended, including FSU

-3. Submit the complete application packet as directed on the form between January 15 and January 30 for most programs to the CAHS Dean’s Office.
-Note that the Nursing program has three different application periods, depending on the semester of entry to the professional sequence:
+3. Submit the complete application packet as directed on the form between January 15 and January 30 for most programs to the COHP Dean’s Office.
+Note that the Nursing program has two different application periods, depending on the nursing track you are applying:

 a.
 Fall Entry (Traditional): Apply between April 15 and April 30